GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

-In order to enable the image descriptions to improve the learning of vision models, we need to extract the information contained in the text to facilitate interaction between the vision model and LLM.
+In order to enable the image descriptions to enhance the learning process of vision models, we need to extract the information contained in the text to facilitate interaction between the vision model and the MLLM.
 Therefore, we propose to embed the image descriptions into a $k$-dimensional feature space.
 We have